cberes/funner-summer/README.md

 Funner Summer is an Android app that recommends fun activities.
 There is also a back-end component that acts as a proxy to a [weather service](https://openweathermap.org/api).

+## Get the app

+You can find the app in the [Google Play Store](https://play.google.com/store/apps/details?id=net.seabears.funner.summer).

 ## History

 I created this app in 2014, back in the times of Android KitKat.
 Originally the proxy weather service was a Java web service using Jersey, Spring, and Hystrix.
 It was way too complicated, but that's the technology I was using at the time.